Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

-The structure and the invariance properties of the Quantum Limits of sub-Laplacians is more complicated than that of Riemannian Laplacians.
-To see it, let us consider a general sub-Laplacian $\Delta_{g,\mu}$, the principal symbol $g^*=\sigma_P(-\Delta_{g,\mu})$, and the associated sub-Riemannian geodesic flow $\vec{g}^*$.
-The invariance of Quantum Limits of $\Delta_{g,\mu}$ under the sub-Riemannian geodesic flow $\vec{g}^*$ is still true, but it does not say anything about the part of the QL lying in $(g^*)^{-1}(0)$ since the geodesic flow is stationary at such points.
-Indeed, we note that the above computation \eqref{e:compRiem} does not work anymore for general sub-Laplacians since $\sqrt{-\Delta_{g,\mu}}$ is not a pseudodifferential operator near its characteristic manifold $(g^*)^{-1}(0)$, and hence Egorov's theorem does not apply.
+The structure and the invariance properties of the QLs of sub-Laplacians are more complicated than that of Riemannian Laplacians.
+To see it, let us consider a general sub-Laplacian $\Delta_{\sR}$, the principal symbol

-Therefore, it is interesting to determine other invariance properties for this part of the QL.
-In \cite[Theorem B]{de2018spectral}, it was proved that for any sub-Laplacian $\Delta_{g,\mu}$, any of its Quantum Limit $\nu$ can be decomposed as a sum $\nu=\nu_0+\nu_\infty$ of mutually singular measures, where $\nu_0$ is supported in the ``elliptic part'' of $(g^*)^{-1}(\R\setminus 0)$ and is invariant under the sub-Riemannian geodesic flow $\vec{g}^*$, and $\nu_\infty$ is supported in $(g^*)^{-1}(0)$ (and its invariance properties are far more difficult to establish, as will be seen below).
-It was also proved that for ``most'' QLs, $\nu_0=0$, and therefore most our efforts in this paper are devoted to understand $\nu_\infty$.
-The precise statement of \cite[Theorem B]{de2018spectral} is recalled in Proposition \ref{p:analogtheoremB} below.
+and the associated sub-Riemannian geodesic flow $\vec{g}^*$.
+The invariance of QLs of $\Delta_{\sR}$ under the sub-Riemannian geodesic flow $\vec{g}^*$ is still true, but it does not provide any information about the part of the QL lying in $(g^*)^{-1}(0)$ since the geodesic flow is stationary at such points.
+Indeed, we note that the above computation \eqref{e:compRiem} does not work anymore for general sub-Laplacians since $\sqrt{-\Delta_{\sR}}$ is not a pseudodifferential operator near its characteristic cone $(g^*)^{-1}(0)$ (due to the blow-up of some derivatives of $\sqrt{g^*}$).